Intangible-pg18/Cpp-Deep-Dive/README.md

  ---
  - ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+) - ![#c5f015](https://via.placeholder.com/15/c5f015/000000?text=+) - ![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+)
 ## Virtual Function & Runtime Polymorphism (Function Overriding)
-* Late Binding (Run time polymorphism or dynamic binding)-: In this, the compiler adds code that identifies the kind of object at runtime then matches the call with the right function definition.
+* Late Binding (Run time polymorphism or dynamic binding or dynamic dispatch or run-time dispatch)-: In this, the compiler adds code that identifies the kind of object at runtime then matches the call with the right function definition.
 * A Base Class pointer can point to a derived class object.
 Why is the vice-versa not true? ->  A derived class contains the properties of it's super class but the super class doesn't contain the properties of the derived class.
 A derived object is a base class object (as it's a sub class), so it can be pointed to by a base class pointer.
 However, a base class object is not a derived class object so it can't be assigned to a derived class pointer.
 * A base class pointer can point to a derived class object, but we can only access base class member or virtual functions using the base class pointer because object slicing happens when a derived class object is assigned to a base class object.
 Additional attributes of a derived class object are sliced off to form the base class object.
 * Example of the above point-: A class base contains the following function definition-: virtual void fun_4() { cout << "base-4\n"; } and the derived class conatins the following: void fun_4(int x) { cout << "derived-4\n"; }.
 Then doing this-: base* p; derived obj1; p = &obj1; p->fun_4(5); is illegal.